-The Gulf of Mexico (Gulf) and South Atlantic Fishery Management Councils (Councils) are proposing the actions.
-The Councils develop the regulations and submit them to the National Marine Fisheries Service (NMFS) who ultimately
+The Gulf and South Atlantic Fishery Management Councils (Councils) are proposing the actions.
+The Councils develop the regulations and submit them

 Who's Who?

 - Gulf of Mexico and South Atlantic Fishery

 Management Councils Engage in a process

 to determine a range of actions and

 alternatives, and recommends action to the

 National Marine Fisheries Service.

 - National Marine Fisheries Service and Council staffs - Develop alternatives based on guidance from the Council, and analyze the environmental impacts of those alternatives.

 - Secretary of Commerce Will approve, disapprove, or partially approve the amendment as recommended by the Councils.